Tag Archives: Joanne Hillhouse

 Antiguan and Barbudan literary works reviewed

 As I come across reviews or dig through archived reviews, I’ll add them – first to last, and not necessarily in the order they were written.
-Been finding so many, I had to tie off this list and continue here (so read here then go read there, okay?)
+Been finding so many, I had to tie off this list and continue the series in other posts (use the search feature to find them).

 Tameka Jarvis-George’s film, Dinner, based on her poem of the same name and directed by Christopher Hodge of Cinque Productions premiered in 2011 at the Reggae Film Festival in Jamaica, where it received the following review: